Their Eyes Were Watching God: Plot synopsis

-Janie Crawford, an African-American woman in her forties, recounts her life starting with her sexual awakening, which she compares to a blossoming pear tree kissed by bees in spring.
-Around this time, Janie allows a local boy, Johnny Taylor, to kiss her, which Janie's grandmother, Nanny, witnesses.
+Janie Crawford, an African-American woman in her forties, returns to her old town after a year-long absence and recounts her life story, along with the time she had been gone, to her friend Phoeby.
+Janie starts with her sexual awakening, comparing it to a blossoming pear tree kissed by bees in spring, that occurs when she allows a local boy, Johnny Taylor, to kiss her, which Janie's grandmother, Nanny, witnesses.

-As a young enslaved woman, Nanny was raped by her white enslaver, then gave birth to a mixed-race daughter she named Leafy.
-Though Nanny wanted a better life for her daughter and even escaped her jealous mistress after the American Civil War, Leafy was later raped by her school teacher and became pregnant with Janie.
+As a young enslaved woman, Nanny was raped by her white enslaver, then gave birth to a mixed-race daughter that she named Leafy.
+Though Nanny wanted a better life for her daughter and even escaped her jealous mistress, after the American Civil War Leafy was later raped by her school teacher and became pregnant with Janie.
 Shortly after Janie's birth, Leafy began to drink and stay out at night, eventually abandoning the baby and leaving Janie with Nanny.

 Nanny, having transferred her hopes for stability and opportunity from Leafy to Janie, arranges for Janie to marry Logan Killicks, an older farmer looking for a wife.
-However, Killicks doesn't love Janie and wants only a domestic helper rather than a lover or partner; he thinks she doesn't do enough around the farm and considers her ungrateful.
-When Janie speaks to Nanny about her desire for love, Nanny, too, accuses Janie of being spoiled and, soon afterwards, dies.
+However, Killicks does not love Janie and wants only a domestic helper, rather than a lover or partner; he thinks she does not do enough around the farm and considers her ungrateful.
+When Janie speaks to Nanny about her desire for love, Nanny, too, accuses Janie of being spoiled and dies soon after.

-Unhappy, disillusioned, and lonely, Janie leaves Killicks and runs off with Joe Jody Starks, a glib man who takes her to the all-black community of Eatonville, Florida.
+Unhappy, disillusioned, and lonely, Janie leaves Killicks and runs off with Joe "Jody" Starks, a glib man who takes her to the all-Black community of Eatonville, Florida.
 Starks arranges to buy more land, establishes a general store, and is soon elected mayor of the town.
 However, Janie soon realizes that Starks wants her as a trophy wife to reinforce his powerful position in town and to run the store, even forbidding her from taking part in the town's social life.
 During their twenty-year marriage, he treats her as his property, criticizing her, controlling her, and physically abusing her.
 Finally, when Starks's kidney begins to fail, Janie says that he never knew her because he would not let her be free.